mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-2.md

 \newcommand{\psd}[1]{{\small\sffamily{\color{blue!60}#1}}}

-Same problem  of Linear elasticity as in tutorial 1 --  2D bar which bends under its own load --, is discuss here.
-The bar $5\times1$ m$^2$ in area is made up of material with $\rho=8\times 10^3$, $E=200\times 10^9$, and $\nu=0.3$.
+Same problem  of linear elasticity as in tutorial 1 --  2D bar which bends under its own load --, is discuss here.
+The bar 5 m in length and 1 m in width, and is supposed to be made up of a material with density $\rho=8\times 10^3$, Youngs modulus $E=200\times 10^9$, and Poissons ratio $\nu=0.3$.
 To avoid text repetition, readers are encouraged to go ahead with this tutorial only after tutorial 1.

+As we will not use a parallel solver but a sequential one, naturally, this tutorial leads to a slow solver than the previous tutorial 1.
+So this tutorial is not for speed lovers, but rather for detailing the full capacity of PSD.
+Also sequential solvers are easier to develop and understand hence this tutorial.

-As  the problem remains same as tutorial 1, simply add \psd{-sequential} flag to \psd{PSD\_PreProcess} flags from tutorial 1 for sequential solver.
+As  the problem remains same as tutorial 1, simply add \psd{-sequential} flag to \psd{PSD\_PreProcess} flags from tutorial 1 for  a PSD sequential solver.
 The flag \psd{-sequential} signifies the use of sequential PSD solver.
 So the work flow for the 2D problem would be:

 \begin{lstlisting}[style=BashInputStyle]
 PSD_PreProcess -problem linear_elasticity -dimension 2 -bodyforceconditions 1 \